Chandelier Buying Guide

 This buying guide will help you find your new favorite light by teaching you the basics about chandeliers: types, uses, styles, sizes and more.
 People tend to buy chandeliers to keep for about a decade, so this guide will help you make the best and most well-informed decision about purchasing a chandelier.

-Crystal is probably the first kind of chandelier that comes to mind when you hear the word: elegant, crystal-adorned fixtures that work best as a focal point in the room because their ornate beauty demands your full attention.
-Today, crystal chandeliers are available in a range of sizes and prices, so if you’re dreaming of crystal glamour, you can make that dream a reality no matter what.
+Traditional: Traditional chandeliers are probably the first kind of chandelier that comes to mind when you hear the word: elegant, crystal-adorned fixtures that work best as a focal point in the room because their ornate beauty demands your full attention.
+Today, traditional crystal chandeliers are available in a range of sizes and prices, so if you're dreaming of crystal glamour, you can make that dream a reality no matter what.
 Also, note that not every traditional chandelier has to have crystal.

-Transitional is a midway point between traditional and modern styles.
-(It’s such a common style that you may have transitional pieces in your home right now and not really know it.)
-Transitional chandeliers generally aren’t ornate, but aren’t offbeat either.
+Transitional: Transitional chandeliers are a midway point between traditional and modern styles.
+(Transitional is such a common style that you may have transitional pieces in your home right now and not really know it.)
+Transitional chandeliers generally aren't ornate, but aren't offbeat either.
 Straight lines, simple curves and sophisticated design define transitional chandeliers.
 Transitional light fixtures are versatile and designed to pair well with anything.

 Mini chandeliers, also known as chandelettes, are a great idea for adding chandelier beauty in rooms that are too small for traditional chandeliers.
-Like their larger counterparts, though, they run the gamut of décor styles from traditional to contemporary and everything in between.
+Like their larger counterparts, though, they run the gamut of decor styles from traditional to contemporary and more.